 We hold extensive collections relating to West Coast shipyards.
 Some of these records have employment information and some do not.
 If you are researching someone who worked in a shipyard, please contact us and we can check if we have any personnel records for the shipyard in question.
 Please be advised that some records might be restricted due to privacy concerns.

 We also have runs of employee newsletters for shipyards such as Kaiser Shipbuilding, California Shipbuilding, and Mare Island Naval Yard.

 My relative served on a Navy ship--how can you help me?

 The National Archives holds our nation's military records, but we do have a fairly large collection of cruise books.
 (A cruise book is a memory book of the voyage, similar to a high school year book.)
-If you know the name of the ship on which your relative served, you can search our library catalog and see if we have cruise books from that ship.
+If you know the name of the ship on which your relative served, you can search our Keys catalog and see if we have cruise books from that ship.